irtefa/sherlog/README.md

 #Directions & Examples
-First, make sure every machine in our distributed system is running the server program.
-Ths server program is located at 'sherLog/server.go'.
-Each machine should also have Golang installed in the machine to run the server.
+Each machine should in your distributed system should have Golang installed.
+Make sure every machine in your distributed system is running the server program.

-We use the following command to start the server.
+Use the following command to start the server.
 The program needs the path of the log file and the ip address of the machine where it is running.
 ```
 go run server.go LOG_FILE_PATH IP_ADDRESS_OF_THE_MACHINE
 ```

-Now, on any one machine, to query for certain key-value pairs in log files, we must run the program 'logClient/grep_client.go'.
-To work properly, the client program uses a 'masterlist.txt' file located in the same directory.
+Now, on any machine, to query for certain key-value pairs in log files, you must run the program 'grep_client.go'.
+To query every machine in your system, the client program uses a 'masterlist.txt' file located in the directory where grep client is located.
 This file contains a list of the IP addresses of each machine in the system.

-TO run properly, the client program asks for two arguments, the first argument being the pattern matching for the key and the second argument for the value.
+To run properly, the client program asks for two arguments, the first argument being the pattern matching for the key and the second argument for the value.
 Ex: 'go run grep_client.go <keyPattern> <valuePattern>'

 Note: to ignore any particular pattern in the key or value, use a wildcard statement in the respective argument.
 Don't use '.*' as the '.' and the '*' symbol in the first position of an argument breaks all other arguments in Golang.
 As a replacement, use '^.*' as the wildcard statement, as this works well with our program.

-After running the client program with the arguments, the client will query the servers, and the response will be printed out on console.
+When you run the client program with the arguments, the client will query the servers, and the response will be printed out on console.

 Example queries=
 ```